-Setting an intention to see this pattern as it happens
+Setting an intention to see this pattern more clearly

-Taking a moment to FEEL this yucky shame, of wanting to hide or disappear, breathing into it rather than unconsciously reacting from it.
+Taking moments to FEEL this yucky shame, breathing into it (rather than unconsciously reacting from inside it)

-Like a stake into the wall of our closed hearts.
-I
+Like a stake into the wall of our closed and suffering hearts

-Consciously breathe into the discomfort and feel it fully just for a moment.
+Consciously breathe into the discomfort and feel it fully just for a moment or two